withastro/astro/docs/syntax.md

 Astro's approach is based on the recognition that HTML is the lowest common denominator between frameworks.
 By using `.astro` as a composable, component-based format on top of HTML, you can start writing and styling your static content immediately.

-When you finally do need to introduce dynamic functionality, Astro allows you to _bring your own framework_, so you're free to use any component format you'd like without commiting to a holistic architectural approach up-front.
+When you finally do need to introduce dynamic functionality, Astro allows you to _bring your own framework_, so you're free to use any component format you'd like without committing to a holistic architectural approach up-front.
 "The big question" is deferred until it actually needs to be answered.

 During a long-term project, you might even decide to switch frameworks somewhere down the road.
 Since Astro decouples decisions about data-loading and static rendering from your framework, that decision has a much smaller impact—try out the new framework on a single page or even mix both frameworks on some pages while you migrate.